blbynum/load_profiles/README.md

 1. Go into the loadprofs directory by running `cd /path/to/loadprofs`.
 2. Run `sudo ./install.sh`.
 If prompted, enter your admin password.
 3. Restart the terminal or run `source ~/.bash_profile`.
-3. (Optional) Edit your main profile by typing `vp_main` or create more profiles with directions below.
+3. (Optional) Edit your main profile by typing `loadprofs edit main` or create more profiles with directions below.

 # Create A Profile
-1. Create a profile with the command `loadprofs -n test`.
+1. Create a profile with the command `loadprofs make <profile>` (i.e. `loadprofs make test`).
 This will create a new profile called "test" and reload all profiles.
 Feel free to replace test with a name of your choice.
-2. Open up the new profile in vim by typing `vp_test`.
+2. Open up the new profile in vim by typing `loadprofs edit profile`.
 If you used a name other than "test", replace "test" with the name you used.
 3. Source your .bash_profile (`source ~/.bash_profile`) - or restart your terminal - and all profiles in the ~/.profiles directory should load.
 You should see output like the following snippet (though your profiles and shell may be different).
 ```
 Initializing loadprof